 If you want to see this recipe a different way, have a look at my story: making the spaghetti squash casserole!

 There are a few different ways to cook spaghetti squash depending on:

-Here I am sharing with you the best method to bake spaghetti squash for the best spaghetti squash casserole.
-It means that the flesh will be crunchy, firm, slightly caramelized but not watery or mushy!
+Here I am sharing the best method to bake spaghetti squash for the best spaghetti squash casserole.
+It means that the flesh will be crunchy, firm, slightly caramelized, but not watery or mushy!

 The baking time is the key.
 If you bake your squash too much, the spaghetti squash will not form firm noodles.
 It will be mushy and soft.
 So always check the baking process by:

 If the strands are yellow/golden, slightly caramelized on the sides, and come out easily, it means it is cooked through.

 Flip over the two baked spaghetti squash boats and let the steam come out.
 When the steam is out, wear a mitten and hold the squash with one hand, and with the other hand, pull apart the flesh using a fork.